-Not all programs offer an internship course option, and those that do structure them in various ways.
+Some academic programs offer an internship course option; departments structure them in various ways.
 Check to see if the appropriate academic department offers an Independent Internship & Analysis course (92 a/b, 93 a/b) or Internship Seminar Course (89 a/b) course before approaching a faculty member.

 Brandeis Internship course options and rules vary depending on the academic term of the internship:

 Students who complete an internship in the summer may either

 - enroll in the concurrent Rabb Summer School One-credit INT 92g Internship course, or